AI Assistance Guide

 1. Always use --context=minikube-indri with kubectl - Work contexts exist that must never be touched

-2. Run mise run zk-docs at session start - Review current infrastructure state
+2. Run mise run ai-docs at session start - Review current infrastructure state

 3. Never commit secrets - The repo is public at github.com/eblume/blumeops